QuentinRa/blog.quentinra.dev/games/unity-ufs/index.md

 ## Serialize Field

-When creating a Script, it's shown in the inspector.
-You can add fields inside the inspector too, to allow someone (or yourself) to easily change some values/parameters.
+When creating a Script, it's shown) in the inspector.
+You can add <small>(we are saying "expose" too)</small> fields inside the inspector too, to allow someone (or yourself) to easily change some values/parameters.

 The **bad way** to do this, is to set an **attribute public**.
 Indeed, as a "side effect", it will be shown inside the editor, but it also means that any other class knows this attribute, and this may lead to problems later.